ArturAronov/JavaScript-exercises/Range Sum of Sorted Subarray Sums/README.md

 ### My Solution:
 **Note:** This is the first Medium level leetCode solution that I have ever solved, mainly by millions of trial and errors.
 In the hindsight, comparing to solutions solved by other contestants, one could easily describe my solution almost as ugly as Michael Jackson's nose job - it invovles multiple loops **and** a recursion, of which latter seems to be unnecessary.
+However I had a great fun solving the challenge and learned one or two new things along the line.

 ```
 var rangeSum = function(nums, n, left, right) {
   let arr=[];